ryansenn/torchless/README.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build .
 ```

 #### Run
 ```
-torchless mistral.bin "Paris is the capital of"
+torchless ../mistral.bin "Paris is the capital of"
 ```

 If you run into issues that appear specific to your environment, feel free to open a GitHub issue.